philipp-classen/symphony/README.md

 # Symphony

-Streamlines the startup and safe shutdown of Crystal servers that take inputs (e.g. queues, HTTP requests) and stream them to various outputs.
+Simplifies the startup and safe shutdown of Crystal servers that process inputs (such as queues and HTTP requests) and stream them to various outputs.
-It is not intended for classical HTTP servers that take a request and respond directly, but rather for asynchronous processing.
+Unlike traditional HTTP servers that directly respond to requests, this framework is designed for asynchronous processing.

 The core idea is to let the application define a list of readers (input) and writers (output), where each reader and writer will run independently.

-The framework will take care of the proper startup (first the writers, then the readers), and the safe shutdown (stopping first the readers, then the writers).
+The framework will take care of the proper startup (first the writers, then the readers) and the safe shutdown (stopping first the readers, then the writers).
 It will also handle signals like SIGINT or SIGTERM.

 ## Installation